David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

     USE master;
     CREATE SERVER ROLE SQLSecurityTest_Table_Owner;

-    -- Create a database roel that will eventually have rights to execute a stored procedure in the database USE [SQLSecurityTest];
+    -- Create a database role that will eventually have rights to execute a stored procedure in the database USE [SQLSecurityTest];
     CREATE ROLE Stored_procedure_user_role;